Constraints on primordial non-Gaussianity from Quaia: Methods

 The set of simulations produced for the QML pipeline covariance estimation was also used to define the large-scale cuts adopted in our analysis.
-For each of the simulated maps we analysed the realizations with both PCL and QML pipeline and applied systematics subtraction (via deprojection or marginalization) as we implemented for the real data.
-We then computed the distribution of the shifts in amplitude of each bandpower for each of the power spectrum bins, and for both pipelines.
-We next compared such distributions with the value of the shift observed in the bandpowers calculated from the real data before and after systematics deprojection.
-Our simulations do not contain systematic effects, and any shift observed as a result of systematics deprojection is purely random, and caused by mode loss.
-We decided to remove multipole bins in the data for which the probability to exceed (PTE) of the shift observed on data with respect to the simulation-based shift distribution was lower than 5\%.
-We computed this quantity assuming a two-sided distribution accounting for the sign of the shift as systematic subtraction tends to preferentially remove power.
+For each of the simulated maps we analysed the realizations with both the PCL and QML pipelines and applied systematics subtraction (via deprojection or marginalization) as we implemented for the real data.
+We then calculated the distribution of differences in each power spectrum multipole bin before and after systematics deprojection, for both $C_\ell^{gg}$ and $C_\ell^{\kappa g}$, and for both analysis pipelines.
+We then compared these simulated distributions to the differences observed in the real data after systematics deprojection.
+Since our simulations do not include systematic effects, any observed change in power due to deprojection is random—arising from chance correlations and mode loss.
+We therefore decided to exclude power spectrum bins where the observed shift in the data had a probability to exceed (PTE) below 5\% compared to the simulation-based distribution.
+We computed the PTE using a two-sided distribution to account for the sign of the shift, given that systematics deprojection preferentially reduces power.

 For both the QML and PCL pipeline we found that scales $\ell \leq 15$ shift in an anomalous way for $C_\ell^{gg}$ and as such are affected by systematics.
 We therefore adopted this conservative scale cut in the analysis of the QSO auto correlation as baseline.
 On the other hand, we found that the shift in all the $C_\ell^{\kappa g}$ bandpowers were consistent with random fluctuations.
 As such we decided to include all the angular scales down to $\lmin=2$ in the analysis of the CMB lensing cross-correlation.
 We show a summary of these results in Fig.~\ref{fig:scale_cuts}.